Republican abortion debate inches toward resolution in South Carolina

 “For those folks, the politics were more important than the policy,” said Grooms, whose biography lists awards from anti-abortion and conservative Christian groups.

-The focus will be on which changes make the final House version.
+The focus is on which changes make the final House version.
 Davis said the Senate’s ability to end debate and pass the bill would be jeopardized if it contains language that moves toward granting full legal rights to fertilized eggs.

+A late night is expected even after Republicans invoked rules to limit debate.
 House Speaker Murrell Smith has said the chamber will not adjourn until the measure gets approval.
-But Democrats filed 1,000 amendments in an effort to prolong discussion even after Republicans invoked rules limiting debate.
+Democrats began slowing the process Tuesday by speaking for all three allotted minutes on each of their hundreds of amendments and forcing other procedural votes.

-“Bring supper, dinner, breakfast, lunch, whatever for days or however long you want to get through amendments,” Smith said last week.
+“We are going to make it hurt if they’re going to force this on us,” Democratic Rep. Beth Bernstein said at a Tuesday press conference, flanked by dozens of supporters with signs reading “BANS OFF OUR BODIES.”

 Copyright 2023 WCSC.
 All rights reserved.